astrorama/PhosphorosDoc/source/user_manual/quickstart.rst

 overriding them).
 You can find more details about this organization :ref:`here <directory-organization>`.
 Note that you can change the output folder to any directory you like.

-To compute the photometric redshifts for your catalog you just have to press the `Run` button at the bottom right corner of Phosphoros and you are done!
+To compute the photometric redshifts for your catalog you just have to the `Run` button at the bottom right corner of Phosphoros and you are done!
 This is going to create two files in your output directory, the `phz_cat.fits` containing your catalog output, and the `pdf.fits` containing the 1D PDFs.